JawjaGrl/MyColorfulSpiral/README.md

 # MyColorfulSpiral
-This is a fun Intermediate Program using Turtle
+This is a fun Intermediate Graphics Program using Turtle